josola/Interactive-Love-Letter-ILL/README.md

         deck.erase(deck.begin() + 0);
     ```

 8. The `discard` pile is loaded onto the stack.
-If there are more than two players, the discard pile remains empty until it gets used later on.
-If there are only two players, two cards are pushed from the main deck to the discard pile.
+If there are more than two admirers, the discard pile remains empty until it gets used later on.
+If there are only two admirers, two cards are pushed from the main deck to the discard pile.

     ```cpp
         vector<Card> discard;
-        if (gameState.players_.size() == 2)
+        if (gameState.admirers_.size() == 2)
         {
             for (int i = 0; i < 2; i++)
             {